-J P M Lopes, Executive Director
+JPM Lopes, Executive Director

-Mr Lopes has been seconded to Mercantile by CGD.

-Mr Lopes' employment contract was extended by the Board in 2011 to July 2014.
-In terms of his service agreement, Mr Lopes has agreed to perform such duties, functions and services as are assigned to him from time to time by the Board of Directors and which are consistent and commensurate with his position as Executive Director.
+Mr Lopes was seconded to Mercantile by CGD.
+Mr Lopes' employment contract was extended by the Board in 2011 to July 2014 and his effective resignation date was 1 July 2014.
+In terms of his service agreement, Mr Lopes performed such duties, functions and services that were assigned to him from time to time by the Board of Directors and which were consistent and commensurate with his position as Executive Director.